apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/RunningDistributedCifar10TFJobs.md

 - `>1` num_workers indicates it is a distributed training.
 - Parameters / resources / Docker image of parameter server can be specified separately.
 For many cases, parameter server doesn't require GPU.

+For the meaning of the individual parameters, see the [QuickStart](QuickStart.html) page!

 *Outputs of distributed training*